 So you lost your job, got hit with a large medical bill, or had an unexpected home repair.
 Now what?
 First, breathe and carefully evaluate your situation.
-Remember, you still have to pay off debts, bills, and utilities.
+Remember, you still have to think of debt management, bills, and utilities.
 And you still need to purchase food and other necessities to survive.
 Analyzing what caused this financial emergency and coming up with a plan of attack will ensure that you not only handle this situation, but prevent a crisis like this from happening again.

 What to Do During a Financial Emergency